dulhaver/erpnext_how-to-s/erpnext_multi-currency_101.md

 #### Payment Entry

-`Deduction/Loss` does **not** accept non-default currency account, even if the entire transaction happens in (the same) non-default currency
+- `Deduction/Loss` does **not** accept non-default currency account, even if the entire transaction happens in (the same) non-default currency

+#### Exchange Rate
+- `Payment Entry`, `Journal Entry`, `Sales/Purchase Invoice/Order` grab the `exchange rate` from the date the transaction is entered into ERPNext, **not the transaction date**.
+This creates wrong "Difference Amount" value. https://github.com/frappe/erpnext/issues/21473.
+For Purchase Invoices the rate should be grabbed 1st from the `Supplier Invoice Date` and (if that was empty) from the `posting_date` I'd say.

 #### Membership
 - The membership doctype is not having currency and so memberships can only be provided in single currency.